 Jason Hammel did all he could.
 Or, more precisely, all he was allowed to.

-The 24-year-old right-hander gave the Devil Rays exactly the kind of start they needed Friday to snap their latest losing streak, holding the mighty Red Sox scoreless into the sixth.
+The 24-year-old right-hander gave the Devil Rays exactly the kind of start they needed Friday to snap their latest losing streak, holding the mighty Red Sox scoreless and to one hit into the sixth.

-And that was pretty much the beginning of the end as the Rays stumbled to an ugly 7-1 loss.
+And that was pretty much the beginning of the end as Juan Salas replaced Hammel and allowed a three-run homer, and the Rays quickly stumbled to an ugly 7-1 loss.

-The Rays have lost seven straight, 11 of 15 since the All-Star break and 24 of their past 29.
+The Rays have lost seven straight (and been outscored 71-21 along the way), 11 of 15 since the All-Star break and 24 of their past 29.
 They are a major-league worst 38-64 overall and on pace to finish 60-102.

-Salas, who just rejoined the Rays after serving a 50-game suspension for testing positive for performance-enhancing drugs, threw a ball, a strike and a ball then left a fat pitch over the plate that Kevin Youkilis crushed for his 10th homer.
+Salas, who just rejoined the Rays after a 50-game suspension for testing positive for performance-enhancing drugs, threw a ball, a strike and a ball then a pitch that Youkilis crushed.

-The usual split-loyalties crowd of 33,144 responded with a roar, and it was impossible to tell if more were yelling Yooouuuk! to cheer the home run or Booooo! to jeer the decision to replace Hammel with Salas.
+The usual split-loyalties crowd of 33,144 responded with a roar, and it was impossible to tell if more were yelling Yooouuuk! to cheer the home run or Booooo! to jeer Maddon's decision.